Efficiently Computing Equilibria in Budget-Aggregation Games: Related Work

 \subsubsection{Budget-aggregation games with approval preferences}

 The need to study NEs in budget-aggregation games is also reflected by the fact that many fairness-motivated solution concepts in participatory budgeting and multiwinner voting \citep[see, e.g.,][]{LaSk23a} are related to NEs, especially when agents have approval preferences, i.e., linear utilities with binary valuations, also called dichotomous utilities \citep{BMS05a}.
 For the uncapped setting of budget-aggregation, when projects can receive arbitrary amounts of the budget, \citet{BBP+19a} coined the term ``decomposability'' for distributions of the overall budget that admit a decomposition into distributions of the individual budgets where each agent spends her budget optimally, i.e., only on approved projects.
 The standard model in participatory budgeting assumes that projects have fixed costs.
 For such problems, common rules like the \textit{method of equal shares} \citep{PeSk20a,PPS21a} or \textit{Phragm\'en's rule} \citep{Phra99a,Jans16a} rely on the same idea that agents successively allocate their budgets to fund approved projects.
 Most of these works take a ``mechanism design perspective'' where agents report their preferences, which are then aggregated into a collective outcome, instead of individual budget distributions.
-However, for the special case of multiwinner approval voting (where all projects have the same costs and correspond to candidates), \citet{HKMS24a} recently defined a \emph{budgeting game}, which is very similar to our budget-aggregation game.
+A notable exception is \emph{donor coordination} \citep[see, e.g.,][]{FPP+19a} where the budget is initially owned by the agents. \citet{BGSS23b,BGSS23a} proved that, with Leontief utilities, the unique equilibrium distribution is the unique distribution that maximizes the product of agents' utilities where agents are weighted by their contributions.
+For the special case of multiwinner approval voting (where all projects have the same costs and correspond to candidates), \citet{HKMS24a} recently defined a \emph{budgeting game}, which is very similar to our budget-aggregation game.
 In their game, as in ours, each player has a fixed budget, and can choose a distribution of this budget among $m$ issues.
 But in contrast to our game, their issues are \emph{discrete}; each issue is \emph{active} if its total allotment is at least $1$ and \emph{inactive} otherwise.
-The utility of a player is discrete too --- it is the number of active issues that the player approves.
+The utility of a player is the number of active issues that the player approves.
 They prove that their budgeting game always has an NE, but do not elaborate on its computational aspects.
 Moreover, returning NEs already ensures some degree of fairness as they satisfy \textit{individual fair share} \citep{BMS05a,ABM20a} for arbitrary preference models (see \Cref{prop:NashIFS}).